coding4humanists/xquery4humanists/functions.md

 category: top-level
 ---

 The built-in function library for XQuery can be browsed at [XPath and XQuery Functions and Operators 3.1](https://www.w3.org/TR/xpath-functions-31/).
-In addition, each of the XQuery implementations discussed in the book offers online and/or in-app function documentation.
+In addition, each of the XQuery implementations discussed in the book offers online and/or in-app function documentation, and there are other convenient sources too.

 ## BaseX